itsOwen/CyberScraper-2077/README.md

 3. Enter the URL of the site you want to scrape or ask a question about the data you need.

-4. Ask the chatbot to extract the data in any format, Select whatever data you want to export or even everything from the webpage.
+4. Ask the chatbot to extract the data in any format.
+Select whatever data you want to export or even everything from the webpage.

-4. Watch as CyberScraper 2077 tears through the net, extracting your data faster than you can say "flatline"!
+5. Watch as CyberScraper 2077 tears through the net, extracting your data faster than you can say "flatline"!

 ## 🌐 Multi-Page Scraping (BETA)